nerivera/spelling-rfp/README.md

 4. Copy the downloaded jar file to the lib folder
 5. Click on the root project folder in the Eclipse Project Explorer and press F5
 6. Right-click on the jar file in the Eclipse Project Explorer and choose Build Path > Add to Build Path

+## Adding Assets
+1.Copy the assets folder from your source folder to the root project folder